SleepyFool-gh/Sleepy_macros/readme.md

-# Macros by SleepyFool
+# Twine SugarCube Macros by SleepyFool
-A soon-to-be-filled library of SugarCube macros of dubious value
+A soon-to-be-filled library of macros of dubious value

 &nbsp;